 - Blu-ray Released: 20 March 2017

-- Starring Stanley Baker, Herbert Lom, Patrick McGoohan, Peggy Cummins, Sean Connery, Sid James, Alfie Bass, William Hartnell, David McCallum, Gordon Jackson, Jill Ireland
+- Stars: Stanley Baker, Herbert Lom, Patrick McGoohan, Peggy Cummins, Sean Connery, Sid James, Alfie Bass, William Hartnell, David McCallum, Gordon Jackson, Jill Ireland

 Tom Yately (Stanley Baker) is truck driver whose job entails collecting and delivering track ballast.
 The catch is the drivers have to drive incredibly fast if they complete the minimum daily load count.
 Safety concerns are put to one side.